inivekin/abosa/abosa.typ

 #image("img/st-damocles-in-the-stomach-of-the-signal-eater.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 256)[```none
-Let the lack o cause by nature indicate a fleeting reason, take up slack an rouse tae future, even if there's weeds an fleas in.
+Letting lack o cause by nature indicate a fleeting reason,
+I take slack an rouse tae future, tae explore paths I can squeeze in.
-Translate stacking, branching pathways o the many cornered maze tree, once considered lazy delays, same repeating sierpinski.
+Translation o branching pathways tae a stack o cornered maze tree,
+I try nae see lazy delays,
+in repeats o sierpinski.
-By civil sorts o architects,
+Uncivil sorts o architects,
-the halls o space were bent and creased, ignorant o levelled aspects, assumed me blind an charging beast like time itself is light deceived tae solve the shortest ways tae where it tries tae take all turns conceived at rate the junctions will tae bear.
+made halls inside all bent and creased, so navigation's made complex, as if fae blind an charging beast, like time itself is light deceived tae solve the shortest ways tae where it tries tae take all turns conceived at rate the junctions will tae bear.
-Turn-arounds in labyrinthine
+The turn-arounds in labyrinth
-ground-up plans like fullerene rings clustered carbons round me up in supplicating engineering tae keep the minotaur frae me, tae ruminate on ox-heid fey redundantly heeds time tae he, in byzantines o dread I'd stray.
+hae ground-up plans like knotted rings tae cluster carbons knelt at plinth that supplicate engineering
+"please, keep the minotaur frae me", but ruminations' ox-heid fey redundantly time heeds tae he, in byzantines o dread I stray.
 Scrutinizing route unwinding,
 how I searched fae centroid secret,
 I'd nae get there without finding,